Good debt vs. bad debt: What’s the difference?

 Payday loans

-Payday loans generally offer short-term, high-interest loans, often without requiring a credit check.
+Payday loans are generally short-term, high-interest loans, often without requiring a credit check.
 These types of loans can have higher interest rates, and you usually have to pay them back by your next payday.

 Payday loans usually don’t get reported to any of the major credit bureaus.
 That means even if you do make on-time payments, your credit scores probably won’t reflect it.
+But if you fall behind on payments and the debt is sent to collections, that could show up on credit reports.

 Debt that negatively affects your credit scores